microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/orgcontact-get.md

 # Get orgContact

-Get the properties and relationships of an organizational contact object.
+Get the properties and relationships of an [organizational contact](../resources/orgcontact.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).